Davey-Gravy/notes/Principal Component Analysis.md

 # Principal Component Analysis

+Tool for dimensionality reduction, lossy data compression, feature extraction, and data visualization

+Definition

+> The orthogonal projection of high dimensional data onto a lower dimensional linear space, called the *principal subspace*, such that the variance of the projected data is maximized

-Order components with highest energy (amount of information)
+Orders components with highest energy (amount of information)

 Two definitions, same algorithm:
 1. Orthogonal projection of data onto lower dimensional space ***principal subspace***